 - Unusually Uninteresting Sight: Darla vamps out and kills the man she's talking to — the other clientele in the bar just look, then go back to what they were doing.

 - Victoria's Secret Compartment: Darla tucks the address of the shaman in her top.

-- Wham Episode: Darla is pregnant, which for an undead vampire should be impossible.
+- Wham Shot: Darla is pregnant, which for an undead vampire should be impossible.